tqmcgaha/cis2400-personal/hw/out/riscv/questions.md

 Do you have a single cycle data path diagram?

 What is the word size and addressability of the processor you build?
+  - word size is 32 bites
+  - addressability is 1 byte

 Do you follow any specific calling conventions?